House approves criminal contempt referrals for 2 Trump aides over the Jan. 6 attack

 The 220-203 floor vote, cast largely along party lines, triggers a series of steps to send the criminal referrals to the U.S. attorney's office, leaving the Justice Department to decide whether it will pursue prosecution.

 Reps.
-Liz Cheney of Wyoming and Adam Kinzinger of Illinois, the only two Republicans who agreed to serve on the select committee, were the only two from their party to vote for the referral.
+Liz Cheney of Wyoming and Adam Kinzinger of Illinois, the only two Republicans appointed to serve on the select committee, were the only two from their party to vote for the referral.

 "To run into this kind of obstruction, this kind of cynical behavior, as we investigate a violent insurrection, is just despicable," select committee Chairman Rep. Bennie Thompson, D-Miss., said on the House floor ahead of the vote.
 "It can't stand.
 Dan Scavino and Peter Navarro must be held accountable for their abuses of the public trust.
 They must be held accountable for their defiance of the law.
 They are in contempt of Congress, which is a crime."